MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/vscode/understanding-file-encoding.md

 ### The PowerShell Integrated Scripting Environment (ISE)

-If you also edit scripts using the PowerShell ISE, you will need to synchronize your encoding settings there.
+If you also edit scripts using the PowerShell ISE, you need to synchronize your encoding settings there.

-The ISE should honor a BOM, but it is also possible to use reflection to [set the encoding](https://bensonxion.wordpress.com/2012/04/25/powershell-ise-default-saveas-encoding/).
+The ISE should honor a BOM, but it's also possible to use reflection to [set the encoding](https://bensonxion.wordpress.com/2012/04/25/powershell-ise-default-saveas-encoding/).
-Note that this would not be persisted between startups.
+Note that this wouldn't be persisted between startups.

 ### Source control software